 “But I struggled whenever the school would have a practice lock-down or a fire drill — the noises would trigger me and my anxiety was heightened.”

-Adding to their miseries was the loss of her aunt who took a risky journey with her kids to seek refuge in Australia.
+Adding to their miseries was the loss of another aunt of hers, who took a risky journey with her kids to seek refuge in Australia.
 The boat carrying them never reached the Australian shores and there has been no trace of them since 2012.

 When she tried to express her feelings, she was met with cold responses.